Design of Outage-Limit-Approaching Protograph LDPC Codes via Generalized Rootchecks: Protograph Design Framework for Block-Fading and AWGN Channels

 \section{Protograph Design Framework for Block-Fading and AWGN Channels}

-The proposed framework has two stages: (i) defining a protograph template that guarantees full diversity for BFC with $M=2$, and (ii) selecting protographs within this template using a genetic algorithm, with RCA-DE serving as the fitness metric to optimize the AWGNC decoding threshold.
+The proposed framework for DA-GRP-LDPC code design consists of two stages: (i) defining a protograph template that guarantees full diversity over the BFC with $M=2$, and (ii) selecting protographs from the family induced by the template using a genetic algorithm, where RCA-DE serves as the fitness metric for AWGNC threshold optimization.